marando/phpSOFA/README.md

 phpSOFA
 =======
-A PHP port of the IAU SOFA Library
+This package is a PHP port of the [IAU SOFA Library](http://www.iausofa.org/current_C.html#Downloads).

 Status